-Out of session applications for low cost, urgent research support and proof reading can also be accepted.
+The platform accepts out-of-session applications for low-cost funding and urgent research support.
 Please contact the platform coordinator for further details.

 Researchers can apply once per application round.
 However, if you are successful in receiving a grant you will not normally be able to apply again until the next academic year.

-To be eligible for the grant you must:
+To be eligible for funded research support you must:

 - Be an academic researcher or graduate research student

-- Require specialised research support (i.e. not a co-author or someone who will carry out intellectual work like literature reviews or ethics applications, not a whole project)
+- Require specialised research support (i.e. not a co-author or someone who will carry out intellectual work like literature reviews or ethics applications and not a whole project)

 - If you are a graduate research student

-- you must have a clear need for the research support i.e. you are unable to complete the task(s) yourself as it requires a specialist
+- you must have a clear justification for the research support i.e. you are unable to complete the task(s) yourself as it requires a specialist

 - Have fulfilled all application form requirements

 In assessing applications the platform looks for the following things to be demonstrated:

 - Research has clear alignment with the research strategy of the University as a whole and/or the research discipline

 - Research outcomes are defined and achievable.
 Sufficient evidence of achievability via track record and endorsements

 - Application outcomes demonstrate return on investment for the University, e.g. via publications, partnerships, opening up of future opportunities etc.

 - Budget has been thought out and is reasonable.